zjhiphop/blitz/README.markdown

+Blitz is used to fater develope in all browser and imporve performence in all browser.

-Blitz is JS loader,you can use it to load single and mutiple js in all browser and at different domain through async and sync way.
+Now this lib is a beta version,it contains the fllowing topic: a.JS loader(This lib is based on EFWS scrpts),you can use it to load single and mutiple js in all browser and at different domain through async and sync way.

-This lib is based on EFWS scrpts.
-To thinking:
+To to thinking:
 1.mobile compatible
 2.expend to load even css and other resourse
 3.moudule it
+4.utility tools
+5.saving js byte method
+6.OOJS,MVC and MVVM